 2. Hedge Funds

-Hedge funds are another aspect of the financial industry that can make great use of blockchain technology.
-Companies like Numerai have taken the hedge fund model consisting of quants and traders, and have created thousands of disparate datasets.
-Essentially the company has decentralized the hedge fund model, encouraging quants to build predictive models from the encrypted datasets it sends to them.
+Hedge funds are another aspect of the financial industry that can use blockchain technology.
+Companies like Numerai have taken the hedge fund model consisting of quants and traders and have created thousands of disparate datasets.
+Essentially, the company has decentralized the hedge fund model, encouraging quants to build predictive models from the encrypted datasets it sends.
 These quants then get their reward in the company’s token cryptocurrency.

 3. Text Messaging

-If we move outside the financial industry for a moment, blockchain has a lot to offer to the world of digital messaging apps.
+If we move outside the financial industry for a moment, blockchain has much to offer to the world of digital messaging apps.
 Several companies are working on using blockchain-based platforms to expand to in-app currency, cryptocurrency trading, payments, and censorship-free browsing.
-Kik, Telegram, and Line are just 3 messaging applications working on blockchain-based models.
+Kik, Telegram, and Line are just three messaging applications on blockchain-based models.

 4. Internet Identity